TylerSturm/cs386-Project/deliverables/deliverable4.md

 # Deliverable 4

 ## Introduction
-Casino Shooter is a unique blend of casino-style games and fast-paced shooter action.
+Our Casino Shooter is a unique blend of casino-style games and shooter action.
 In our game, players engage in various
 classic card and casino games to determine their loadout, weapons, and abilities for the shooter phase.
 Based on how well you
-do in each game, you will earn different tiers of weapons, health adn other abilites for when you enter the shooter phase of our game.
+do in each game, you will earn different tiers of weapons, health and other abilites for when you enter the shooter phase of our game.
 In the shooter phase you will face a AI oppenent and will be given rewards for winning.

 Link to GitHub.